 There are no known antidotes for bupropion.
 In case of an overdose, provide supportive care, including close medical supervision and monitoring.
 Consider the possibility of multiple drug overdose.

-APLENZIN is contraindicated in patients with the following conditions:
+APLENZIN is contraindicated in patients with a seizure disorder.

 Additional Aplenzin Information